vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

    9: Load Boot Loader code then write to Flash via TFTP.
  9 ...
 0
 ```
+**Caveat**: a CRC32 of the whole NOR Flash block protects the integrity of the u-boot bootenv It is placed at the very beginning of the flash block.
+If you want to change some variables, don't forget to recalculate the CRC32 on the flash block, CRC32 excluded (65536-4 bytes).

 At this point, it may be possible to load some [openWRT](https://openwrt.org/) firmware.
 TFTP loader is implemented in u-boot.